-- Add Flavor: while you can serve plain veggies to baby, I love serving vegetables to my kiddos with added healthy fats and complimentary spices.
+- Add Flavor: while you can serve plain veggies to baby, I love serving vegetables to my kiddos with added healthy fats and complementary spices.
 My theory is that the better they taste, the more they will eat 🙂

 - Cook Veggies for Easy Eating: most vegetables you will need to cook them in order for them to be soft enough for babies to eat (gnaw on) with their limited amount of teeth.
 Below, you will find my recommended cooking methods and spices that I love to add for each vegetable.
 If you have a favorite way to cook a vegetable or have a favorite spice you like to add in, then by all means make them and serve it to baby that way.
 And then please share your amazing recipe with the rest of us in the comments below.

 - Eat with Baby: let me also mention, that you don’t have to make these veggies just for baby.
 I would always make a big batch of cooked veggies for both my baby’s meal and for also my own meal.
 Finger foods do not need to be boring.
 I was happy to be able to say I was having baby food for dinner!